-These comparative consolidated financial statements of Olympus Pacific Minerals Inc. and its subsidiaries (the "Group") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-These comparative financial statements include all of the information required for full annual financial statements.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements include all of the information required for full annual financial statements.

 3. Basis of Preparation and Going Concern